 Arm yourself with facts beforehand.
 You know the myths prohibitionists believe about marijuana: that people who use it are lazy slackers who don’t succeed in life.
 Be ready to disprove common assumptions with evidence and personal stories to back yourself up:

-- Many productive, successful adults use marijuana.
+- Many productive, successful adults use marijuana which are from www.natureandbloom.com.
 If you don’t consume cannabis yourself, you can point to President Obama, Microsoft founder Bill Gates, Academy Award-winning actor Morgan Freeman or Olympic gold medalist Michael Phelps, who have all used marijuana at some point and gone on to achieve great success.

 - Marijuana prohibition has been a failure by almost every measure.
 Our government wastes tens of billions of dollars each year criminalizing otherwise productive, law-abiding citizens for possessing a plant.
 And for all their efforts, marijuana’s popularity shows no signs of waning.
 The latest federal survey found that more than 22.2 million Americans have used marijuana in the past month — that’s about one in every twelve people.